How much does it cost to go on a Mount Everest Base Camp Trek?Posted on November 5, 2018

 In addition, the cost of guide on the Everest Base Camp Trek is depended upon the high season and low season.
 Cost of trekking guide hire generally starts from US$ 20 to US$ 30 per day.
 Generally speaking the higher the cost of your local guide the better they should be.
 They’ll put safety first, have a good knowledge of the environment and over the decades of experience etc.

 Thus, these prices only apply to local guides.
 The cost of a guide-porter or porter-guide on the Everest Base Camp Trek usually cost $20 to 25 per day including their Insurance.
 If you find all this overwhelming ore difficult, do consider to book your trip with local trek agency.
-Take a review about ebc trekking in Tripadvisor.
+Take a review about ebc trekking in Tripadvisor and Trustpilot.